highlights of operations

 in the community

-Chevron Singapore received the Community Spirit Award from the PA in recognition of our contributions to the community in 2011, 2013, 2014 and 2015.
+Chevron Singapore received the Community Spirit Award from the People’s Association in recognition of our contributions to the community in 2011, 2013, 2014, 2015 and 2016.

 record of achievement